-Amy Porter is releasing this project as 16 individual video downloads.
-Each will correspond to a chapter of the physical DVD, which will be released separately.
+Amy Porter has released this project as a complete 2-DVD Set, as well as 10 individual video downloads.
+Each corresponds to a chapter of the complete 2-DVD Set.

 CHAPTER 01: Romance (1905) from Philippe Gaubert: The Complete Works for Flute and Piano, a Study Guide with Amy Porter.